 Synaptonemal complexes are longer in females

-Our survey of recombination rate across house mice providesd an opportunity to determine whether sex differences in chromatin compaction (SC length) are reversed when heterochiasmy is reversed.
+Our survey of recombination rate across house mice provides an opportunity to determine whether sex differences in chromatin compaction (SC length) are reversed when heterochiasmy is reversed.
 In all strains except musculusSKIVE, females have longer SCs than males, whether SC length was estimated as the total length across bivalents or as the length of short bivalents (t-test; p < 0.05).
 In the dataset of short bivalents (to which the female X bivalent does not contribute), female to male ratios of mouse mean SC length range from 1.15 (musculusMSM) to 1.49 (domesticusWSB) across strains.
 That females have longer SCs is further supported by models that include covariates, which identify sex as the most consistently significant effect (p < 0.05).
 The existence of some subspecies and strain effects (p < 0.05) further indicates that SC length has evolved among strains and among subspecies.
 In summary, two approaches for measuring SC length demonstrate that females have longer SCs (chromosome axes), even in strains in which males have more MLH1 foci per cell.
 This pattern further suggests that in high-recombination strains, spermatocytes have less space in which to position additional crossovers than do oocytes.

 Females and males differ in crossover positions and crossover interference